-Assumption # 3: People don’t notice when you are half-listening or half-doing.
+Assumption # 3: People don’t notice your shortcuts.

 You may never hear anyone complain or make mention of it to you; yet it would be naive to conclude that people fail to notice when you put forth less than your best.
 These people could be your coworkers, colleagues, peers, friends, family, fans or subscribers in the blogging world and their silence might not always mean support and satisfaction.

-Every time you take a shortcut by spreading your attention too thin, you may disappoint a fan here, a friend there.
+Every time you take a shortcut by spreading your attention too thin by multitasking, you may disappoint a fan here, a friend there.
 That may seem negligible at first but it is not a good trend to continue.
 You can hold yourself accountable and responsible for your best by focusing on each task fully and completely because it deserves your best.

-Being fully present for our life is certainly not the one and only advanced life skill you need but it is a quintessential quality to your success.
+Being fully present for your life is just one of many advanced life skills you need, but it is a quintessential quality to your success.

-The Self-Awareness: What is your level of Presence in life situations?
+The Self-Awareness: What is your level of presence?

 If you are not fully present in your own life, you lose your authenticity over time and your true potential hardly has time to shine before the next task calls your name.
 Often, you may not even realize your lack of presence and focus.